 You get paid for only such ad views, the rest of the views don’t make money, they just add up to the count.

 There’s an assumption that an average YouTuber can make 1 dollar for every 1,000 VIEWS he/she gets on a video.
 Get to know what is youtube pay per view.
 Based on this metric, you can estimate your probable YouTube earnings.

 Myth #3: No Partnering Required!

-As a matter of fact, you need to partner with YouTube Adsense revenue sharing program to start earning.The YouTube Partner Program lets creators monetize content on YouTube in many ways, including advertisements, paid subscriptions, and merchandise.
+As a matter of fact, you need to partner with the YouTube Adsense revenue sharing program to start monetizing your channel from ads.

 Check out for a detailed overview and benefits of the YouTube Partner Program here.

 If PewDiePie (the most popular channel on YouTube) hadn’t enabled monetization on his videos, he would earn nothing from ads, regardless of how many millions of subscribers he has.